zensoftio/api-standarts/README.md

 ## Requests
 The requests might be very different.
 Actually, every request must resolve some problem in the system.
 It means that you are free to change request DTOs as you need.

-There is one exception: every response must contain the special field which is called 'object'.
-The field must determine the 'name' of the current object.

 ## Responses
 The response must contain the DTO for answer except multi-result case.
 In the multi-result case, the response must contain next structure:
 > GET /users